WARNING You're browsing the documentation for an old version of Lumen. Consider upgrading your project to Lumen 10.x.

 composer require zendframework/zend-diactoros

-Next, we need to add a container binding for theServerRequestInterface
+Next, we need to add a container binding for theServerRequestInterface so it can be resolved:

 use Symfony\Bridge\PsrHttpMessage\Factory\DiactorosFactory;